sjmaple/lr-demo-provisioning/README.md

     https://localhost:9001
     ```

-* now you can deploy the `lr-demo-answers` PHP application through LiveRebel in
+* now you can deploy the `lr-demo-answers-php` PHP application through LiveRebel in
   both configured Apache servers and the database server, these are the steps:

   * install the MySQL JDBC driver for database migrations by going to the